 When we first drove through the West Entrance of Yellowstone, the first mile was like any other forest; a river, trees, and more trees.
 There was snow on the ground and an eerie fog hovering.
 Then, from out of nowhere, a herd of bison emerges mysteriously and silently from behind the blanket of fog.
 Image being in the middle of nowhere, exposed to the elements, and the only thing separating you from the bison, is your car.
 It was beyond fascinating.
 They seemed to know we were there but plodded on by giving us an occasional glance.
 Many times we had to stop to let them pass.
 Bison might not be exciting to all, but for me, it was terrific!
 The sheer size of them, coupled with the number of them, makes for an electrifying experience.
 Both times we have visited, we went in April, and there was snow still on the ground.
 It’s the beginning of the self-entry season when we could drive ourselves through the park.
 Yellowstone is not accessible via car in the winter.
 Tours run during the winter using specialized equipment such as snowmobiles.

 When driving through the park, be on the lookout for wildlife.
 We have spotted wolves, bison, elk, bighorn sheep, moose, and antelopes!
 We have seen every animal except the bears since they are still hibernating during April.
 Yellowstone is a volcano.
 As a result of this, Yellowstone is the home to waterfalls, geysers, and hot springs that will take your breath away.
 Trust me when I tell you, there is nothing in the states that even comes close to Yellowstone’s beauty.
 I’ve heard people rave about the geothermal area of the North Island of New Zealand – Rotorua.
-I can tell you from experience, if you have been to Yellowstone, you will be disappointed with Rotorua.
+I can tell you from experience that you will be disappointed with Rotorua if you have been to Yellowstone.
 It cannot compete in any way.
 The only other place that I have been to give Yellowstone a run for its money is Iceland.

 Where to Stay: